ErikHD/PiBell/README.md

 # PiBell

 PiBell is an open source application developed for Raspberry Pi that aims to make ringing someone's doorbell a fun, convenient and helpful experience.
 It employs LibLinphone, a high level librabry for handling SIP calls as well as a camera with microphone.
 The code is written Python 🐍.
+The idea is that once a button is pushed, the Linphone application automatically starts an outgoing call to a pre determined Linphone user/phone.
+Contact will then exist between the camera and its microphone, and the phone.
 Any help or contribution is welcome.

 # Table of contents